cxzhangqi/kadlu/README.md

 # Welcome to the Ocean Soundscape Toolbox python package!
+(PyOST)

-This package, also know as **PyOST**, is currently under development, but will eventually contain a bunch of tools useful for modeling the underwater ocean soundscapes, for example:
+This package is currently under development, but will eventually contain a bunch of tools useful for modeling the underwater ocean soundscapes, for example: